 Allergies don’t have to prevent you from becoming a pet parent.
-Air purifiers for pets cleanse the breathable air to create a cleaner, allergy-friendly home with your favorite furry friends.
+The best air purifiers for pets cleanse the breathable air to create a cleaner, allergy-friendly home with your favorite furry friends.
 These purifiers target the specific challenges that come with pet ownership, which typically include odor, pet dander, and pet hair.

 The size of the room, number of pets, and particulates you’d like to target will all influence the type, size, and filters you need.
 Extra features like pet or child locks and smart settings can make it easier to take a deep breath without inhaling unpleasant odors or pet hair.
 Our list of the best air purifiers for pets ranges from models that specifically target pet hair to those that excel in removing odors.

 — Best Budget: Hamilton Beach TrueAir Air Purifier